VH-1 (German TV channel): Distribution

 The programme was usually received unencrypted only on cable networks.
-On analogue, the channel was aired only temporarily via Astra 19.2°E from 20.00 to 00.00 o'clock on the space of sister channel Nickelodeon Deutschland.
+On analogue, the channel was aired only temporarily via Astra 19.2°E from 20:00 to 00:00 on the space of sister channel Nickelodeon Deutschland.
 VH-1 initially remained on the satellite site, although the past "main tenant" Nickelodeon ceased airing on 31 May 1998 at 20:00 hours.
 Despite this, VH-1 kept its limited transmission times, although Nickelodeon's space was replaced by a testcard informing viewers of its closure until August.
 MTV Central completely took over the frequency on 1 January 1999.
 From then on, VH-1 was no longer broadcast via satellite until it was completely shut down.

 For satellite viewers, it was temporarily only possible to receive the programme in the then new digital standard.
 Digitally, VH-1 was only offered in encrypted form via the DF1 platform.
 After the merger of DF1 and Premiere to form Premiere World, both VH-1 and MTV Central were no longer represented in the programme portfolio.

 The reason for this limited reception situation via satellite was an exclusive contract with the then cable network operator Deutsche Telekom, which wanted to create a customer incentive with an unencrypted transmission of VH-1.
 Despite everything, VH-1 could also only be received on an hourly basis in many cable networks.
 A similar agreement between the parent company Viacom Inc. and the DF1 operator, the Kirch Group, for all Viacom programmes was rejected by Viacom.